Wirecloud/wirecloud/docs/source/gadgets/javascript_API.rst

 getVariable
 ...........

-Returns a gadget variable by its name.
+Returns a widget variable by its name.

 .. method:: MashupPlatform.Widget.getVariable(name)